Least Squares Shadowing method for sensitivity analysis of differential equations: Structural stability and the shadowing direction

 \section{Structural stability and the shadowing direction}

-In this section, we will prove a variant of the shadowing lemma for the purpose of defining the shadowing direction and prove its existence and uniqueness.\\ The hyperbolic structure ensures the structural stability of the attractor $\Lambda$ under perturbation in $s$ \cite{struc}, \cite{struc2}.
-Without loss of generality, we will assume that $s=0$ and choose a sequence $\{u_i^0, i\in \mathbf{Z}\}$ such that :
+In this section, we will prove a variant of the shadowing lemma for the purpose of defining the shadowing direction and prove its existence and uniqueness.
+The hyperbolic structure ensures the structural stability of the attractor $\Lambda$ under perturbation in $s$ \cite{struc}, \cite{struc2}.
+Without loss of generality, we will assume that $s=0$ and $\tau(t)=t$ (no time dilation).\\

-In this case, the superscript in $u_i^0$ is the value of the parameter $s$. $h$ and $T=\infty$ are fixed so they do not appear in the notation.\\